Red Wings Wednesday Weekly: Free Fallin'

 The Rangers are filled with promising young talent, and the latest player to introduce himself to the NHL is defenseman Braden Schneider, the team’s second first-round selection in the 2020 draft.
 Picked 19th overall, the 20-year-old has seven points in 29 games this season, and is already making believers out of the Big Apple with his solid all-around game.

 Sticking with the 2020 draft, not only did the Senators pick Sanderson fifth overall, but they also picked forward Tim Stützle third overall, right before the Red Wings added Lucas Raymond at fourth overall.
-Whenever Raymond has an opportunity to go up against the three players selected before him in the 2020 draft, that’s must-see TV for Red Wings fans who are eager to declare the Red Wings’ misfortune in the 2020 draft lottery as a blessing in disguise.
+Whenever Raymond has an opportunity to go up against the three players selected before him in the 2020 draft, that’s must-see TV for Red Wings fans who are eager to declare Etroit’s misfortune in the 2020 draft lottery as a blessing in disguise.
 Stützle has 40 points through 65 games this season.

 The Bruins have their own player worthy of Calder Trophy consideration, though he doesn’t receive the same type of chatter as others in this year’s rookie class.
 That would be goaltender Swayman, who has ascended to become the team’s top goaltender after a brief blip where veteran Tuukka Rask rejoined the Bruins, forcing Swayman down to the American Hockey League.
 While Ullmark is no slouch himself, the Red Wings will find it hard to score goals if Swayman gets the start on Tuesday night.